 Volunteers are expected to be available for case assignment and to accept cases upon completion of all training requirements, and after being sworn in by the Juvenile Court Judge, unless other arrangements have been made.

 CASA volunteers, on the average, spend 10 – 15 hours a month on each case.

 - Ability to keep all client and court information confidential

 - Ability to communicate effectively both orally and in writing.

 - Ability to respect and relate to people from various backgrounds.

 - Ability to maintain objectivity and to exhibit good common sense.

-- Willingness to submit to CANTS/LEADS background checks
+- Willingness to submit to background checks.

 - Completion of education resulting in either a high school diploma or GED.